rolemadelen/minimalist-blog/src/post/resume-of-success.md

 ---

-Let me share with you a glimpse into my proudest moments, achievements and unforgettable experiences.
-While some may be buried in the depths of my memory, I acknowledge that I may have inadvertently missed a few along the way.
+Hey there!
+Welcome to my adventure filled with wins, cool moments, and unforgettable experiences.
+This is like a scrapbook of my fav memories, each one a step in my journey.
+Tried my best to remember them all, but hey, some probably got lost in the memory maze.

-_Want to hear about my failures?_ -> [Résumé of Failure](./resume-of-failure)
+_Curious about the not-so-great moments?_ -> [Résumé of Failure](./resume-of-failure)

 # ??

-- Elementary School - Triumphed over bullying as I discovered my speed and outpaced the fastest runner (the bully) in my grade.
+- Elementary School - Outran the fastest kid (who happened to be a bully) in my grade.
+Who knew I was that fast?
-- Junior High - Successfully learned to play the clarinet and showcased my skills through a recital performance.
+- Junior High - Picked up the clarinet and rocked a recital performance.

 # 2011

 - Transcending my comfort zone as a short-distance sprinter, I decided to challenge myself by joining a XC team.
-- Achieved a PR in XC, completing the 3-mile distance in 20:04.
+- Achieved a PR in XC, completing the 3-mile distance in 20:04 (it's actually pretty slow but not to me 😂)

 # 2012

 - Joined a track and field team and recorded a 100m dash time of 12.50 during tryouts.
 - Earned a spot on the varsity team for the 100m event.
 - Achieved a personal milestone by breaking the 12-second barrier in the 100m dash with a time of 11.88.
-- Contributed to the varsity 4x100 relay team's success as we secured first place, marking a historic victory for our school as acknowledged by our coach.
+- Played a pivotal role as the second leg in the varsity 4x100 relay, contributing to our school's first-ever victory in this event and securing the 1st place.

 # 2013